-- Maximum observed concentration (C{max}). - Area under the concentration-time curve from time 0 to infinity, calculated using the observed value of the last quantifiable concentration (AUC{∞}).
+- Maximum observed concentration (C{max}). - Area under the concentration-time curve from time 0 to the last measurable time point, (AUC{last}). - Area under the concentration-time curve from time 0 to and extrapolated to infinity (AUC{∞}).

 5.2.2 Safety Endpoints